jianqiucao/EE367L/Lab3/Lab3.md

 - **Stage 3: The client should have a user interface that accepts the commands to “list” or “quit”.**

   - In **client.c**:

     - Add **while()** loop for getting user input continuously.

     - Add code for parsing the command of "**l**" or "**q**".

     - send the command to the server using function **send()**.

   - In **server.c**, receive the command coming from the server using function **recv()**.
 Parse the command, and execute **"ls"** if it is **"l"**.
-Tip: recv() dones't add '\0' to the end of the received string, so you have to at '\0' manually.
+Tip: recv() doesn't add '\0' to the end of the received string, so you have to at '\0' manually.

 - **Stage 4: The client and server should include the command “check”.**

-  - In **client.c** add code for parsing "c".
+  - In **client.c**, add code for parsing "**c**".

-    - Tip: "scanf("%s", cmdline)" doesn't work for getting the whole line of user input.
-The input string will be cut off at the delimiters(e.g. space).
-So use **scanf("%\[^\n]%\*c", cmdline)** instead.
+    - Tip: `scanf("%s", cmdline)` doesn't work for getting the whole line of user input.
+The input string will be cut off at the delimiters (e.g., space).
+So use the following code instead:

+      ``` c
+      fgets(cmdline, MAXDATASIZE, stdin);
+      cmdline[strlen(cmdline) - 1] = '\0';
+      ```

-    - Tip: For separating command name ("c") and the find name from the command line, you can use strtok_r() or use your own approach.
+    - Tip: For separating command name ("c") and the file name from the command line, you can use strtok_r() or use your approach.

-  - In **server.c** add code for parsing "c" and checking the existence of a file.
+  - In **server.c**, add code for parsing "c" and checking the existence of a file.
 You can use "access(filename, F_OK)" for checking.
 The return value of 0 indicates that the file exists.

-- **Stage 5:
-  The client and server should include the command “display”.
+- **Stage 5: The client and server should include the command “display”.**

   To implement “display”, first have the server display the file directly to the console.
-Then have the server send the file back to the client.**
+Then have the server send the file back to the client.

+  - In **client.c**, add code for parsing "**p**".
+  - In **server.c**, if a display command is received, execute "**cat**" command, which is similar to **stage 2**, and then send to output to the client.

-- **Stage 6:
+- **Stage 6: The client and server should include the command “download”.**

-  The client and server should include the command “download”.
-Note that “download” is different from “display” because the client will store the file rather than display it on the console.**
+  Note that “download” is different from “display” because the client will store the file rather than display it on the console.

+  - In **client.c**, add code for parsing "**d**".
+Check the existence of the file.
+If it exists, query the user for if it would like to overwrite the file.
+  - In **server.c**, check if the file exists first, and send a message to let the client know the existence.
+If it exists, send the content to the client.

 - **Stage 7: Complete the assignment.**

+  Implement command "**h**" in the client.

+##Advanced Task

+Deal with the problem that the file may be too large to fit into one transmission thru socket when executing the "p" or "d" command (e.g., for file3.txt).
+You need to read the file several times and transmit it thru multiple strings.